asynkron/protoactor-website/hugo/content/docs/cluster/intro/clusterintro.md

 {{</ tabs >}}

 ## Conclusion
 As illustrated in this article, clustering is a good way to scale the actor system and have higher availability.
-A developer can interact with actors in the same way as interacting with a local one because proto.actor takes care of locating the destination grain, grain activation, and data transport.
+A developer can interact with actors in the same way as interacting with a local one because Proto.Actor takes care of locating the destination grain, grain activation, and data transport.
 Thanks to such architecture, a developer may concentrate on the business logic instead of designing an architecture from scratch.